Jean-Luc Rougé

 Jean-Luc Rougé (born 30 May 1949, Clichy, Hauts-de-Seine) is a French judoka.
 He competed at the 1976 Summer Olympics and the 1980 Summer Olympics.

 Biography

 Fighting in the under 93 kg weight division, Rougé was the first French judoka to win gold medal at the World Judo Championships in 1975.
 He was elected president of the French Judo Federation in 2005, replacing Michel Vial.
 He was also a candidate for the 1993 French parliamentary elections under the banner of Rassemblement par le sport.
-On 23 November 2013 Rougé was promoted to the rank of 9th dan.
+On 23 November 2013 Rougé was promoted to the rank of 9th dan, and on 13 December 2023 it was announced that he had been promoted to exclusive and exalted rank of 10th dan.

 A Harai goshi specialist, Rougé wrote a comprehensive book on the technique.